jcordes73/DO080/ose/README.md

-# Host environment for DO080
+# Host environment for DO080 Part 2

 This Vagrant Box has the minimal setup to build a one-node OSE cluster (to conserve memory only master is used as node).

 ## Pre-requisites
 These instructions assume you have created the Part 1 environment with Vagrant.

-* Install vagrant-hostmanager plugin
-  * vagrant plugin install vagrant-hostmanager
-* Install landrush plugin
-  * vagrant plugin install landrush
+See do080/host/README.md.

 * Install ansible for your platform
   * For Mac OS X
     * sudo easy_install pip